Here's why I don't like working

 Can we stop working and follow another path?

-Now this is a tough one!
-If waking up every morning to go to an activity I hate takes all my energy, wouldn’t it just be easier if I stopped working all together?
+Now, this is a tough one!
+If waking up every morning to go to an activity I hate takes all my energy, wouldn’t it just be easier if I stopped working altogether?
 Or even found a side hustle?
 Here are some tips on making that possibility a reality:

 1) Cutting expenses and lowering your living standards: The financial aspect of work is a very important one.
 Even though you may not have the biggest income, taking your job completely out of the equation will probably make things even harder.
 Even if you drastically cut your spending, things might still be difficult.